conda/conda-docs/README.md

 You can build this docs repo on your local machine to preview changes in your browser.

-NOTE: These steps have only been tested on MacOS
+NOTE: These steps have only been tested on MacOS.

-### Setup and activate a `sphinx` environment
+### Set up and activate a `sphinx` environment

 1. If you haven't already, create a conda environment with `sphinx` installed.
     ```